sebolivera/react-game-of-life/README.md

 # React Game Of Life

-Some odd behaviors because of the clustering, not sure on how to fix it yet.
+Some odd behavior because of the clustering, not sure on how to fix it yet.

 ## Install with